nlsy-links/NlsyLinks/data_survey_date.md

 > Dataset containing survey details for each subject, for each year.

 Each row represents a survey that a subject completed (or didn't complete).
+It can be very helpful when restructuring the NLS investigator extracts into a longitudinal dataset that's aligned by age (instead of by survey wave).
-The `SurveySource` indicates where to look for their responses.
-While the Age variables can help to align other response variables across subjects.
+The Age variables can help to align other response variables across subjects.
+While the `SurveySource` indicates where to look for their responses.

 These variables are useful to many types of analyses (not just behavior genetics), and are provided to save users time.

 ***